Characterizing Beam Profiles in Accelerator Neutrino Experiments through Off-Axis Neutrino Interactions: Neutrino direction as a beam characterization observable

-The point at which the average $\varphi$ angle transitions from positive to negative corresponds approximately to the median position of the neutrino production points.
-In the case of Fig. \ref{fig:TheorPhi}, this value is $27.43$~meters, which aligns closely with the median of the exponential distribution within the decay volume limits, calculated as $27.45$~meters.
+The point where the average $\varphi$ angle transitions from positive to negative closely corresponds to the median position of neutrino production.
+In Fig.~\ref{fig:TheorPhi}, this transition occurs at 27.43~m, in excellent agreement with the median of the exponential distribution within the decay volume, calculated as 27.45~m.
+Under these conditions, the location where $\langle \varphi(x) \rangle$ crosses $0^{\circ}$ provides insight into the spatial distribution of neutrino production, effectively capturing the disintegration profile of the parent particles.

-From this result, we can also infer that the values of $\langle\varphi\rangle$ at the edges carry information about the geometry of the beam and detector, while the transition point reflects in addition the true disintegration point of the neutrino parent.
-In this beam and detector geometry, any deviation from $\pm$90$^{\circ}$ would indicate a misalignment of the detector with respect to the decay volume.
+This result also reveals that the edge values of $\langle\varphi\rangle$ encode information about the detector’s position relative to the decay volume.
+When the reference point lies far upstream or downstream, the vector from this point to the interaction vertex (inside the detector) varies little across events, resulting in a nearly fixed local coordinate system.
+As a result, reconstructed neutrino directions cluster around a common orientation, and the azimuthal angle converges to $\pm90^\circ$, reflecting the stable geometric configuration.
+Deviations from these values thus signal a shift in the detector’s position relative to the decay volume, with any offset indicating a misalignment.
+We extended the exploration region to $[-200, 200]$~m to account for this geometric effect which becomes increasingly relevant farther from the decay volume.

+In the idealized case, using a Heaviside function and the true $\langle\varphi\rangle(x)$ distribution, assuming an exponential distribution of neutrino production points, this extension has no impact.
+However, as we will show later, the situation changes when the $\varphi$ angle is reconstructed with limited resolution.
+In that case, the sharp step-like behavior becomes smeared, producing a smooth transition in the circular mean and an asymptotic trend rather than a strict step function.
+Extending the region to large distances allows us to capture this edge behavior, which contains valuable information about the relative positioning of the detector and the decay volume.